 Experienced Frederick Wrongful Discharge Attorney Ready To Serve You

-But if you’ve experienced the trauma of being fired for all the wrong reasons, you need the help of an excellent wrongful discharge attorney in Frederick, MD.
-We here at the Smithey Law Group have decades of experience and stand poised to help you when you need it most.
+But if you’ve experienced the trauma of being fired for all the wrong reasons, you need the help of an excellent Frederick wrongful termination attorney, MD.
+We here at the Smithey Law Group LLC have decades of experience and stand poised to help you when you need it most.

 What Exactly Is “Wrongful Termination”?

 To understand what wrongful termination is, we must first discuss the meaning of “at-will” employment.
 Maryland is an “at-will” employment state, as are many other states in our country.
 At-will employment basically means that an employer can let a worker go for almost any reason or no reason at all.
 This may sound a bit chilling, but it is a consolation that it works both ways.
 Just as employers can fire a person for no reason, so can employees walk away from a job for any reason.
 There are exceptions, however, so let’s discuss them.

 What Are the Exceptions to the At-Will Employment Law?

 When we say that an employer in an at-will jurisdiction can fire someone for any reason or no reason at all, bear in mind that there are exceptions.

 The 1964 Civil Rights Act

 The Civil Rights Act of 1964 essentially created “protected classes” of individuals for whom discrimination, in its many forms, is illegal.
 This is a federal law that applies to all states as well.
 These protected classes were forged out of years of oppression experienced by certain segments of our society.
 The Civil Rights Act served to protect these people from discrimination and to give them a remedy when they are treated unfairly.
 This Act and its protected classes were later expanded by both the Federal and State government.

 For instance, it is now illegal in Maryland to fire a person based upon: